-A strange, natural phenomenon occurs each evening just north of Ubud in the village of Petulu.
+A strange, natural phenomenon occurs each evening just north of Ubud in the village of Petulu, a few minutes drive from the villa.
 Thousands of white herons arrive here to roost for the night before flying off again in the morning.
 The birds first began coming here after a communist massacre in 1965 but no one is sure why they continue to return.
 Local lore holds that these are the souls of those that were killed.
 Such a predictable gathering of these large and beautiful birds is a spectacle not to be missed.

 The sprawling Indoor Ubud market caters mostly to souvenier hunters but makes for an interesting early evening visit.
 Be sure to haggle – negotiation is expected – otherwise you may end up paying triple what something is worth.
 For a different experience, explore the never-ending Andong Road, a few kilometres north of Ubud, where you will find wooden handicrafts and bamboo wind-chimes galore, at half the price you’d pay anywhere else.

 The Sacred Monkey Forest in the centre of Ubud is home to a band of about 125 long-tailed grey Balinese macaques.
 They can be very mischievous, but they are interesting to observe, especially with their young.
 The Monkey Forest is a great place to escape the heat of the afternoon, but mind your belongings; the steady stream of tourists has made the monkeys bold enough to even reach into pockets in search of something interesting!